develar/electron-complete-builder/README.md

     ```

     And then you can run `npm run pack` or `npm run dist` (to package in a distributable format (e.g. DMG, windows installer, NuGet package)).

+## iconUrl
+Please note — [local icon file url is not accepted](https://github.com/atom/grunt-electron-installer/issues/73), must be https/http.
+* If you don't plan to build windows installer, you can omit it.
+* If your project repository is public on GitHub, it will be `https://raw.githubusercontent.com/${info.user}/${info.project}/master/build/icon.ico` by default.

 ## Distributable Format Configuration
 In the development `package.json` custom `build` field can be specified to customize distributable format: